ksator/junos-automation-with-ansible/README.md

 # Contributions, questions, ...
 Please submit github issues or pull requests.

-# More examples on of how to use Ansible with Junos:
+# Looking for more examples on how to use Ansible with Junos

 For more examples, you can visit these repositories:
 https://github.com/JNPRAutomate/juniper_junos_ansible_modules_examples